Collinformatics/HackTheBox/SkillsAssessment/Intro to Assembly Language/writeup.md

         push %rax
         ...

-    - Awk helped remove alot of unnecessary info, but we'll need to further clean up the file by:
+    - Awk helped remove alot of unnecessary text, to further clean up the file:

         - Remove the format info
         - Remove bytes and characters like %